This article covers:

 You can further classify your time by selecting an appropriate activity from the drop-down, e.g. "Work", "Meeting", "Leave".
 The specific items that appear under the Activity drop-down will depend on your system configuration and can be customised to meet your requirements.

-Once you are happy with your time entries, you can submit/save them by clicking on the Submit action icon.
+Once you are happy with your time entries, you can submit/save them by clicking on the Submit button.
 To ensure that you do not lose time entry changes because your session has timed out, submit your time entries regularly.
 You can always come back later and make additional changes.

 To pin an item, simply click on the pin on the far right.
 Once an item has been pinned, it will show as a blue pin-head.
 To unpin an item, simply click on it again.